lgc13/LucasCosta_portfolio/python/RingOfFire/README.md

 # Ring of Fire

 <!-- Project BIO -->
-This is an game console application that can be played by a group of friends at a single computer.
-The purpose of this application, is to allow people to play the 'Ring of Fire' game, without having to carry on a deck of cards, or remembering each specific rules or action that must be taken - this game does all the heavy lifting, and tells each player what they should do next.
-Players take turn taking a virtual card, which is followed by some type action that must be taken.
+This is a console game application that can be played by a group of friends at a single computer.
+The purpose of this application, is to allow people to play the 'Ring of Fire' game, without having to carry on a deck of cards, or remembering each specific rule.
+This game application does all the heavy lifting, telling each player what they should do next.
+Players take turns taking a virtual card, which is followed by some type action that must be taken.
 This is a drinking game, so expect to have fun :)

 This application displays some of my skills with: